Skip to main content

 Studies have consistently shown that normalizing testosterone levels in hypogonadal men improves glycemic control and lipid profiles, directly aligning with the stated goals of wellness initiatives.
 However, TRT can also cause a temporary, mild increase in hematocrit, which is not a standard wellness metric but illustrates how these therapies induce complex physiological shifts.

-The use of secretagogue peptides, such as Ipamorelin or Sermorelin, presents a different interaction.
+The use of growth hormone secretagogue peptides, such as Ipamorelin or Sermorelin, presents a different interaction.
 These therapies are often used to improve body composition and recovery.
 They can be highly effective at reducing visceral fat and improving lipid profiles.
 Concurrently, growth hormone is a counter-regulatory hormone that can slightly increase fasting blood glucose levels.

 An individual using such a peptide might see their waistline shrink and cholesterol improve, yet potentially fail a fasting glucose test.
 Without clinical context, the program would register a “failure” on one metric while missing the significant health gains on others.
 This highlights a fundamental flaw in siloed biometric analysis.